postazure/react_on_rails/README.md

  - Components live inside a directory of their name `components/hello_world/hello_world.jsx`
  - The component also needs to be included in the manifest list `components/manifest.js`

-Important: Components are responsible for their own render code. ie.
+Important: Components are responsible for their own render code.

 ```javascript
 // /app/components/hello_world/hello_world.jsx